|Typically Open:||Year Round|

 Stay on the trail and follow south.
 This is the most western extent of Hatch Point where the desert opens up into a wider expanse to the west and the south.

 Continue along the road.
 This camp area is large enough for a big group but would be terrible in rain with its evidence of sediment washing through the area.

 Follow the road primarily to the southeast and back into the canyon walls.
 This area gets a considerable amount sediment from rain drainage, tire tracks can easily be washed over.

-Scenery looking east back into Hatch Point with its fortress type walls and Lockhart Canyon to the far south.
+Here is some scenery looking east back into Hatch Point with its fortress type walls and Lockhart Canyon to the far south.

-Bear left/southeast to follow the road, or bear right/west for camping location.
+Bear left (southeast) to follow the road, or bear right (west) for camping location.

-Evidence of a camping trip gone bad.
+Here is evidence of a camping trip gone bad.
 As of the mid-2000s, the camper was fairly intact and painted camouflage, we do not know the story behind it, as you can see now, it has been shot up and deteriorated.
 Leave it as you find it.
 Just up the trail, a short distance is an odd looking water tank.
 At one time, this water tank used to sit on the bench above.
 Follow the road easterly as you leave the wreckage behind.

 The road splits here for a short distance.
 The higher road is a harder option with a ledge obstacle, where the lower road takes you directly to the steps obstacle.

 Follow up the obstacle.
 This obstacle, like most in the desert, changes on a regular basis.
 After navigating the obstacle, follow a more defined road just past the obstacle around a hillside.